-You could be getting to know a guy, only talking to him for a couple of days but it’s the weekend so he’s rushing a date you’re not really sure you want to go on yet.
-Or after talking for a bit you realize you’re not really interested in him, but you both already talked about your mutual love of tacos and a date was hatched days ago when you were more open to the idea (and you just can’t resist tacos).
+Sometimes you end up planning a date that after a few days you regret agreeing to.
+You might only talk to someone for a couple of days but it’s the weekend so he’s rushing a date you’re not really sure you want to go on yet.
+Or after talking for a bit longer, you realize you’re not really interested in him.
+But you both already talked about your mutual love of tacos and a date was hatched days ago when you were more open to the idea (and you just can’t resist tacos).

 There are two ways to get out of a date you don’t really want to go on.
-You either make up an excuse or be completely straight forward.
-Although I think it’s good to be honest and not lead someone on, some people do not accept no as an answer.
+You either be completely straight forward or you ghost a few days before.
+Although I think it’s good to be honest and not lead someone on, some people do not accept No as an answer.
 Then there’s confrontation that could lead to you being guilted to go on the date anyway!

 So ghost or not ghost, you’re still a person of worth.